 Before signing off, I asked him.
 “Do you think I will be a Guru one day as this person predicted?"

-BTW - with the kind of people you keep company, I doubt whether you will get a student at all!
+BTW - with the kind of people you keep company with, I doubt whether you will get a student at all!
 So, relax.
 Don’t lose your sleep on living my kind of life."